 Design Sprints started at Google.
 Design teams used this framework to solve critical business problems and build better digital products.
 Because it was designers, who were the early advocates and facilitated designs sprints there is this common misconception that one needs strong product expertise and/or design skills to facilitate design sprints.

-But before explaining what makes a good Design Sprint Master we must look at what is this role all about.
+But before explaining what makes a good Design Sprint Facilitator we must look at what is this role all about.

-In the context of a Design Sprint, the Design Sprint Master is someone capable of achieving effective outcomes by guiding the team through the 5-phase process while managing the group dynamics.
+In the context of a Design Sprint, the Design Sprint Facilitator is someone capable of achieving effective outcomes by guiding the team through the 5-phase process while managing the group dynamics.

 Usually, professionals like Product Managers, Project Managers, Strategists, Consultants, UX Designers, Innovation Managers, UX Leads, Agile Coaches, Design Thinkers and Workshop Facilitators are more interested or had the opportunity to gain experience with design sprints.

-WHAT ARE THE ACTIVITIES OF A DESIGN SPRINT MASTER?
+WHAT ARE THE ACTIVITIES OF A DESIGN SPRINT FACILITATOR?

-There are four main activities a design sprint master should do::
+There are four main activities a design sprint facilitator should do::

 - Prepare the sprint